rkwitt/teaching/SS22/ML/PS/README.md

 ## News

+- Upload links for *Exercise sheet D* have been sent out
 - Upload links for *Exercise sheet C* have been sent out
 - Upload links for *Exercise sheet B* have been sent out
 - Upload links for *Exercise sheet A* have been sent out